Nursing Courses

 NURS393.
 Nsg Care Pat w/Cmplx Hlth Prbl

-This course focuses on the care of patients who are experiencing complex health problems.
-The course integrates knowledge from pathophysiology, pharmacology and disease management into a comprehensive plan for culturally sensitive care that incorporates current evidence based practice.
-The course emphasizes the role of direct and indirect care provider and expands the student's focus to include issues related to coordination of care, interprofessional collaboration, quality and safety.
-The student will apply the nursing process to provide safe, high quality patient care to adults in simulated and various acute care clinical settings.
+This course focuses on the nursing care of adults experiencing complex acute and chronic health conditions.
+Students integrate knowledge from pathophysiology, pharmacology, and disease management to deliver evidence-based, culturally responsive, and person-centered care.
+Emphasis is placed on the roles of the nurse as a direct and indirect care provider, with expanded focus on care coordination, interprofessional collaboration, quality improvement, and patient safety.
+Students apply the nursing process and clinical judgment to promote optimal health outcomes in simulated and diverse acute care clinical settings.
 Three (3) lecture; one lab (1); and one (1) clinical.
-Prerequisites: NURS 315, 320, 341.
+Prerequisites: NURS 315, NURS 320, and NURS 341.
 5 credits.

 NURS3XX.
 Experiential Learning